 Health sciences and medicine

-Current collaborative PhD projects in the field of health sciences and medicine in 2017.
+Collaborative PhD projects underway in the field of health sciences and medicine.

 Campylobacter jejuni biofilm structure and cell dispersal